Minister a hypocrite says Harawira

 Spokesperson Sue Bradford, who stood for the Mana Party at last year's election, says the Government seems to have no notion that unemployment is high and there are not necessarily jobs for all sole parents to go to.

 But the chief executive of the Auckland Chamber of Commerce says there are many part-time jobs available for these beneficiaries - mainly in small- and medium-sized businesses.

 Michael Barnett says there is a demand for such workers, as long as they are supported.

 He says smaller companies often need people for three to five hours a day and in turn employees should be able to negotiate working hours that fit their family schedule.

 Lower Hutt single mother Lyn Dalton, who has two sons aged 9 and 12, stopped work to look after her children.

 She told Nine to Noon she is worried the changes will disrupt the care her children receive, and says she already has a full-time job; running a home, carrying out the role of mother and father and homeschooling one of her children.

-Next story in Political: Cabinet agrees to Treaty clause in sales legislation
+Next story in Politics: Cabinet agrees to Treaty clause in sales legislation

 Copyright © 2012, Radio New Zealand